reggorordon/to_do_list/README.md

-Tis is a to do list based around Stephen Griders excellent tutorial in Udemy
+This is a to do list based around Stephen Griders excellent tutorial in Udemy